-If for some reason the intern decides that the placement is not appropriate, the student must notify in writing the coordinator and/or their school counselor by the end of the first week of the term as if they were enrolled in a "normal program".
+If for some reason the intern decides that the placement is not appropriate, the student must notify in writing the coordinator and/or their school counselor by the end of the first week of the term during the drop/add period.
 The student will then have the option of dropping the internship and taking a class.